mlund/jupyter-course/README.md

 As an example, see [this Notebook](http://nbviewer.jupyter.org/github/minrk/ligo-binder/blob/master/index.ipynb) on gravitational waves published in _Physical Review Letters_.

 During three days with alternating [video lectures](https://www.youtube.com/playlist?list=PLto3nNV9nKZlXSWOAqmmn4J7csD4I6a2d) and hands-on exercises, the participants will learn to construct well-documented, electronic notebooks that perform advanced data analyses and produce publication ready plots.
-While the course is based on Python, this is not a prerequisite since the Jupyter Notebook supports [dozens of programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
+While the course is based on Python, this is not a prerequisite since the Jupyter Notebook supports [many programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
 The name Jupyter itself stands for Julia, Python, and R, the main languages of data science.

 <a name="Credits"></a>
 ## Credits